AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 1. Initial launch

+   1. Ensure you have Java `17` or above installed on your computer.<br>
+   To check your version, open a command terminal and run ```java -version```
-   1. Download the jar file and copy into an empty folder
+   2. Download the jar file and copy it into an empty folder

-   1. Double-click the jar file<br>
+   3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar edubook.jar` command to run the application.<br>
    Expected: Shows the GUI with a set of sample students.
 The window size may not be optimum.

 1. Saving window preferences